 Cook for 8 to 10 minutes, stirring continuously with a whisk until the mixture thickens and becomes creamy (it should look like custard).
 Place in the refrigerator to cool.

-Pour heavy cream into your food processor, blender, or mixer.
-Blitz until cream becomes very thick and stiff peaks form (approximately 1 minute).
-Scoop into a large mixing bowl.
+Pour the heavy cream into the food processor.
+Blitz until the cream becomes very thick and stiff peaks form, approximately 1 minute.
+Scoop the cream into a large mixing bowl.

-Fold coconut milk plus flaked coconut (if using) into the whipped cream, stirring to combine.
+Fold the coconut milk and the flaked coconut (if using) into the whipped cream, stirring to combine.

-Now add the cooked egg/sugar mixture from the refrigerator.
-Also add the flavoring (vanilla/coconut), gently stirring everything together by hand.
+Now add the cooked egg/sugar mixture as well as the vanilla or coconut flavoring, gently stirring everything together by hand.
 You should end up with a thick, white batter-like mixture.
-Pour into prepared container(s).
-Set in the freezer and allow to freeze at least 8 hours, or overnight.

 To serve, dip an ice cream scoop in warm water and scoop the ice cream into bowls.
 For extra coconut flavor, top with a little sweetened flaked coconut.